 - Hair – Hairline darkened to the left to balance the face, Patch of hair added to the forehead, Few stray hairs removed

 - Fix odd shadows and distractions

 - Eyes – Added eyelashes, removed contact lens edges, sharpening of eyes, catch lights added for extra punch

 - Lips – Smoothed lips, lip colour and high lights, smile evened out

-Avoid the plastic skin look, that is to say smooth and silky with no texture or detail, its fake and obvious and screams retouched. keep the details and treat it like a restoration, remove to much and the story changes.
+Avoid the plastic skin look, that is to say, smooth and silky with no texture or detail, its fake and obvious and screams retouched. keep the details and treat it like a restoration, remove too much and the story changes.